jruizcabrejos/jruizcabrejos/content/authors/admin/_index.md

 ## About Me

-I'm a PhD student studying how human-induced climate change impacts the health of communities around the world.
-On this site I share some of my work, projects and other ideas, both from current and past collaborations.
+I'm a PhD student researching how human-induced climate change impacts the health of communities around the world.
+This site is a space where I share some of my published work, personal projects, and other ideas that cross my mind, both from current and past collaborations.

-I have a background in health data science, where I've worked for projects in infectious diseases, maternal health, and data collection methods.
-My work has primarily focused on analyzing and validating these methods for healthcare research, as well as exploring novel data sources for epidemiology
+I have a background in health data science, with experience in infectious diseases, maternal health, and data collection methods.
+My work has primarily focused on analyzing and validating data-driven methods for healthcare research, as well as exploring novel data sources for epidemiology

 Currently at [ISGLOBAL](https://www.isglobal.org/en/) (Barcelona, Spain) with the [ADAPTATION](https://www.early-adapt.eu/team/) group, and with the [IMTAvH](https://imtavh.cayetano.edu.pe/) (Lima, Perú) at [InnovaLab](https://www.innovalab.info/).